-7. Central Heating 7.
-I a.
+7. Central Heating • a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes If you have answered yes or partial - what kind of central heating is there?
+Yes.
+Gas heating If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas If you have answered yes , please answer the three questions below: i) When was your central heating system or partial central heating system installed?
-January 2016 (ii) Do you have a maintenance contract for the central heating system?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+Before I bought the house (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificates Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes 9.
-Issues that may have affected your property a.
+8. Energy Performance Certificates Does your property have an Energy Performance Certificate which is less than 10 years old? no 9.
+Issues that may have affected your property • a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
+If you have answered yes, is the damage the subject of any outstanding insurance claim? no ı b.
 Are you aware of the existence of asbestos in your property?
-No If you have answered yes, please give details:
+If you have answered yes, please give details: Yes.
+The inside of the garage a.
+Please tick which services are connected to your property and give details of the supplier: